Kayempea/MyRecipeProject/README.md

 ## Baseline Model

 **Model Description**
-For the baseline model, I build a linear regression model to predict the average recipe rating (`'avg rating'`) using two features.
+For the baseline model, I built a linear regression model to predict the average recipe rating (`'avg rating'`) using two features.
 It was trained on 80% of the data and evaluated on the remaining 20% using the R² score.
 The two features are:
 1. `'prep time'` (Quantitative): The time required to prepare the recipe, measured in minutes.
 2. `'n_ingredients'` (Quantitative): The total number of ingredients used in the recipe.